fastrgv/hbox/README.md

 ## Xsokoban Levels Solved (updated early 2025):

-Hbox with inertia solves 50 of 90 puzzles by method 0.
+Hbox with inertia solves 51 of 90 puzzles by method 0, and 6 more by other methods.

 See ~/docs/runtimes_Inertia.txt